suiluj/pi-adhoc-mqtt-cluster/README.md

 ## Overview

 This repo is currently in the development.
+It already explains how to create the batman mesh network and install vernemq on a raspberrypi.
-I am writing some tutorials for different parts of the pi-adhoc-mqtt-cluster.
+Currently I am adding some tutorials for different parts of the pi-adhoc-mqtt-cluster.
+Feel free to comment.

 ## Used hardware and software